flaasz/polychat.js/readme.md

 This repo is a central chat server and a Discord bot solution built in Node and designed for ValhallaMc Discord server.

+It makes use of [polychat2](https://github.com/ModdedMinecraftClub/polychat2) mods and plugins.

+### Note!
+This app is still in early stages of development, things might change!

 ## How to install?

 1. Make sure you are using Node 17 or higher.